Career Definition for a Water Plant Technician

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) projected that the field of water quality and treatment will grow about 8% between 2012 and 2022, which is as fast as the average profession.
+The U.S. Bureau of Labor Statistics (BLS) projected water and wastewater treatment plant and system operator positions will grow about 6% between 2014 and 2024, which is as fast as the average profession.
 New opportunities are expected to arise with population growth and the increasing complexity of the controls and systems.
-As of March 2014, water plant technicians entering the field earned a median income of $18 per hour, according to Salary.com.
-After five years of experience, the median wage for water plant technicians rose to $24 per hour, per the same source.
+As of May 2015, water and wastewater treatment plant and system operators made an annual median salary of $44,790, per BLS.

 Alternate Career Options

 Power Plant Operator, Distributor and Dispatcher

 In general, these professionals control the power from plants that generate electricity with sources such as gas, wind, water and nuclear power.
 They then allow the flow to substations, to be distributed among homes and businesses.
 At least a high school degree is required, along with comprehensive training on the job and possible aptitude exams, in addition to licensing for nuclear power reactor operators.
 An 6% decline was expected by the BLS for these positions during the decade ending in 2024, due in part to advances in technology.
 That same source reported an annual median wage of $75,660 for these operators, distributors and dispatchers in 2015.

 A master's degree in the natural sciences, along with licensing in some states, is usually required for hydrologists who study the movement of water throughout the Earth, often working toward solutions of water availability and quality.
 Average employment growth of 7% was forecast by the BLS from 2014-2024 for hydrologists.
 The BLS also noted an annual median salary of $79,550 for these positions in 2015.